dindinw/byteball_full2light/README.md

 2. copy the script into your byteball data folder

    *  macOS: ~/Library/Application Support/byteball
    *  Linux: ~/.config/byteball
    *  Windows: %LOCALAPPDATA%\byteball

 3. stop you byteball wallet before using the script

 4. execute the script

-5. restart your byteball wallet, then a error message will be shown. don't worry. just close your wallet.
+5. restart your byteball wallet, then an error message will be shown.
+Don't worry, just close your wallet.

 6. then execute the script again

-7. restart your byteall wallet, if anything working, it should already be a light wallet.
+7. restart your byteall wallet, If everything work, it should already be a light wallet.